Human 2.0? – Hunger for Evolution

 - Type III: Energy is consumed via a civilizations own galaxy (like the whole Milky Way).

-This original proposal is extended by several even more advanced types, which I will not present here in detail.
-Nevertheless, these new types range from artificial life creation to being capable of manipulating the structure of space and time itself.
+This original proposal is supplemented by additional, even more advanced types, which I will not discuss in detail here.
+Nevertheless, it should be said that these new types range from the creation of artificial life to the ability to manipulate space-time structure.

 Look at this video, for a briefer summary of the Scales, including the extensions: